moxystudio/next-intl/README.md

         ) }
     </NextIntlConsumer>
 );

+export default LanguageSelect;
 ```

-The `changeLocale(localeId)` function allows you to explictely change the locale identified by `localeId`.
-Since it's an asynchronous operation, it returns a promise that fulfills once the switch is done.
+The `changeLocale(localeId)` function returns a promise, giving you the ability to render a loading while the switch is happening and display an error message if the switch failed.

 ### useNextIntl()

-The hook version of `<NextIntlConsumer>`.
+The hook version of [`<NextIntlConsumer>`](#nextintlconsumer).

 Again, this may be useful to render a language selection dropdown: